Committee Membership Information

 University of Michigan

-Daniel Brown is a Professor in the School of Natural Resources and Environment at the University of Michigan.
-His research focuses on land-use and land-cover dynamics and makes use of multiple methods, including GIS, remote sensing, digital terrain analysis, ecological mapping, social surveys and statistics, and computer simulation.
-Specific projects focus on the interacting social and ecological aspects of land use and cover change in rural and peri-urban environments, land use and vulnerability to flooding in China and spatial and social effects on health.
-He is a member of the American Association for the Advancement of Science, Association of American Geographers, American Society for Photogrammetry and Remote Sensing and the International Association for Landscape Ecology.
-He has written numerous peer reviewed articles and books.
-Dr. Brown is also the current recipient of grants from the National Institute of Health.
-He is an advisor to the U.S. Carbon Cycle Scientific Steering Group and Community Systems Foundation.
+Daniel G. Brown is a professor in the School of Natural Resources and Environment at the University of Michigan.
+His research focuses on land use and land cover dynamics and makes use of multiple methods, including geographic information systems (GIS), remote sensing, digital terrain analysis, ecological mapping, social surveys and statistics, and computer simulation.
+Specific projects focus on the interacting social and ecological aspects of land use and cover change in rural and periurban environments, land use in climate vulnerability and adaptation, and spatial and social effects on health.
+He is a fellow of the American Association for the Advancement of Science, and member of the Association of American Geographers, the American Society for Photogrammetry and Remote Sensing, and the International Association for Landscape Ecology.
+He has written numerous peer-reviewed articles and books.
+Dr. Brown is also a current recipient of grants from the National Science Foundation and NASA.
+He is the chair of the U.S. Carbon Cycle Scientific Steering Group and on the board of the Community Systems Foundation.
 Dr. Brown has served as a member of the National Research Council on the Panel on Human Health and Security and the Space Studies Board.
 Dr. Brown received a B.A. in geoenvironmental studies from Shippensburg University and an M.A. and Ph.D. in geography from the University of North Carolina at Chapel Hill.

 Dr. Atul Jain